Technology for Teaching & Learning

 Back to Top

-Your University of Florida Zoom account now has the capability for live transcription.
+Your University of Florida Zoom account has the capability for live captioning and transcription.

 • Log into your Zoom account

-• Scroll down to Closed captioning and turn this feature on
+• Scroll down to Automated Captioning and turn this feature on.

 Auto Transcription Notes

-Zoom auto transcription is not currently accurate enough to meet accommodation requirements.
-If you have a request for live captioning, work with the Disability Resource Center to schedule this service.
+If you have a request from a student for live captioning, work with the Disability Resource Center to schedule this service.
 View the In-Person and Online Live Captioning Guidelines.

 Back to Top